 Nero d’Avola

-A rich ruby hue, Nero d’Avola grows on clay and deep soils which contributes to its more intense aromas and flavors, not to mention a full body and healthy acidity and tannins.
+A rich ruby hue, Nero d’Avola thrives in clay and deep soils, which contribute to its more intense aromas and flavors, as well as a full body, healthy acidity, and tannins.
 Get ready for the enticing aromas of red fruits, like strawberry and sour cherry, sweet spices, licorice, and even cocoa.

-Pair it with: charcuterie and antipasti, grilled swordfish, grilled or roasted meats, mushroom risotto
+Pair it with: charcuterie and antipasti, grilled swordfish, grilled or roasted meats, and mushroom risotto.

 Frappato

 This grape produces light-bodied wines, making it easy to drink and perfect for a lazy afternoon.
-It often gets blended, but you may also find it bottled alone.
-Frappato has strong aromas of violet, spices, and red cherry.
+It is often blended, but you may also find it bottled separately.
+Frappato has intense aromas of violet, spices, and red cherry.

 Pair it with: pasta, pizza, roasted meat, potatoes, soft cheeses